VolkanSah/Codey/CODE_OF_CONDUCT.md

 We are specifically here for:

-- **Young developers** who are just starting out and deserve honest guidance, not scam tutorials
+- **Young developers** who are just starting out and deserve honest guidance, not scam tutorials!
 - **Beginners** who don't yet have the technical knowledge to spot a wrapper from a real tool
 - **Non-technical users** who trust a star count and a flashy README
-- **The open source community** whose reputation gets damaged every time a scam repo goes viral
+- **The open source community** whose reputation gets damaged every time a scam repo goes viral 💔

 We are not the fun police.
 We have nothing against AI tools, automation, or even unconventional approaches to development.
 We have everything against people who exploit curiosity and trust for a quick crypto payment.

 ---

-## Why Open Source?
+## Why is Codey Open Source?

 Because the answer to open source fraud is better open source.
 Not paywalls.
 Not closed platforms.
 Not "trust us."